The guys we fought.

 Even more detailed set from the same company, 2.5 km in 1 cm.
 The sample sheet here is not Afghanistan but Iraq, but you can get the idea although it is not the best scan.

-These combat maps are still secret in Russia, but you can buy them online.
-Just $81,600 for 1,653 scanned sheets.
+These combat maps are still secret in Russia, but you can get them online.

 Internet Maps